stelong/gpytGPE/README.md

 * `patience=20`
 * `savepath="./"`
 * `save_losses=False`
-* `watch_metric="R2Score"`
+* `watch_metric=torchmetrics.R2Score()`

 `learning_rate` is a tuning parameter for the employed *Adam* optimization algorithm that determines the step size at each iteration while moving toward a minimum of the loss function. `max_epochs` is the maximum number of allowed epochs (iterations) in the training loop. `n_restarts` is the number of times you want to repeat the optimization algorithm starting from a different point in the hyperparameter high-dimensional space. `patience` is the maximum number of epochs you want to wait without seeing any improvement on the validation loss (if called as above: `emulator.train(X_val, y_val)`) or on the training loss (if called with empty arguments: `emulator.train([], [])`). `savepath` is the absolute path where the code will store training `checkpoint.pth` files and the final trained emulator object `gpe.pth`.
-To output figures of monitored quantities such as training loss, validation loss and metric of interest over epochs, set `save_losses` to `True`. `watch_metric` can be set to any metric name chosen among the available ones (currently `"MAPE"`, `"MSE"`, `"R2Score"`).
+To output figures of monitored quantities such as training loss, validation loss and metric of interest over epochs, set `save_losses` to `True`. `watch_metric` can be set to any metric object chosen among the available regression metrics provided by Torchmetrics.

 Finally, the trained emulator object can be saved as:
 ```